As of today, I am officially entering the last tenth of my twenties.

 1. Visited 7 new-to-me countries: Austria, Montenegro, Greece, Switzerland, Monaco, the UK, and Ukraine.

-2. Finally made it back to Plitvice Lakes National Park, and loved it just as much as I did in 2015.
+2. Finally made it back to Plitvice Lakes National Park, and loved it just as much as I did during my first visit in 2015.

-3. Took a trip dedicated entirely to Christmas markets and had a blast.
+3. Took a trip dedicated entirely to European Christmas markets and had a blast.

-4. I spent an afternoon in Francavilla, the small Sicilian town that some of my ancestors originated from.
+4. I spent an afternoon in Francavilla di Sicilia, the small Sicilian town that some of my ancestors originated from.

-5. And on a similar note, met up with some of my distant Hungarian cousins in Budapest for a heartfelt dinner.
+5. And on a similar note, I delighted in spending time with some of my distant Hungarian cousins over a heartfelt dinner in Budapest.

 6. I more than tripled the size of this blog and grew even more dedicated to working on it.